Sangharsh Yoddha Manoj Jarange Patil

 Sangharsh Yoddha Manoj Jarange Patil is a 2024 Indian Marathi-language biographical film on the life of Manoj Jarange Patil, a prominent activist for Maratha quota rights.
 The film is directed by Shivaji Doltade and produced by Govardhan Doltade under Sonai Films Creation, the film features Rohan Patil in the titular role.
 The cast includes Gayathri Jadhav, Mohan Joshi, Sandeep Pathak, Suresh Vishwakarma, Sagar Karande, Shubhangi Latkar, Shrinivas Pokale.

 The filming took place in Jarange's village Antarwali Sarathi, Jalna and Mumbai.
 The film was theatrically released on 14 June 2024 throughout Maharashtra.
 The film is underperforming at the box office grossed over ₹62 lakh in eleven days.

-On 18 June 2024, during a press conference at Chhatrapati Sambhajinagar, the team declared that the entire profit from the film would be allocated to the Maratha community.
+On 18 June 2024, during a press conference at Chhatrapati Sambhajinagar, the film's team declared that the entire profit from the film would be allocated to the Maratha community.

 Plot

 Manoj Jarange Patil, who has continuously engaged in a number of Maratha social fields, is the main character of the film.
 It is believed that the film centres on his life's battle with the pressing problem of reservation.